MCZhi/zhiyuhuang.github.io/_pages/about.md

 [**Thesis**](https://dr.ntu.edu.sg/handle/10356/172842)

--  We employ a tree-structured policy planner and propose a differentiable joint training framework for both ego-conditioned prediction and cost evaluation models, resulting in a direct improvement of the final planning performance.
+-  This thesis presents a comprehensive framework and a series of learning-based methodologies for decision-making in AVs, with the objective of improving the scalability, adaptability, and alignment of their decision-making systems.
 </div>
 </div>